-Align resources and add value to existing provision - only creating new, where new is needed.
+Align resources and add value to existing provision, only creating new, where new is needed.

-ChalleNGe Operation partners will be:
+ChalleNGe Operation partners are:

 First Story provide high-quality creative writing opportunities for young people in schools in low-income communities.
 They also provide training for teachers and educators to equip them with the confidence and skills to teach creative writing.